julienXX/clj-slack/README.md

 (def connection {:api-url "https://slack.com/api" :token "YOUR TOKEN"}) (clj-slack.users/list connection)
 ```
-will give you the list of your team users for example.
+will give you the list of your team users.

 clj-slack will throw an Exception if the map you're trying to use is not valid.